This is a guide to choosing the best time to visit Berlin, based on flights, hotel prices, weather, and events and activities.

 The Kelly Family of singers throws a Christmas party at Mercedes-Benz Area.
 Tickets can be purchased here.

-There are few New Year’s celebrations that can match Berlin.
+There are a few New Year’s celebrations that can match Berlin.

 Clubs stay open for days, millions of residents and visitors fill the streets after an evening of eating and drinking, and amateur and professional fireworks fill the skies at the end of the evening.